Frederik Pohl: His Life and Work

 By the early '70s, when he was no longer editing full time, Pohl's solo work showed a marked improvement at all lengths.
 His excellent novella, "The Gold at Starbow's End" (1971) was successfully expanded to novel length in 1982, as Starburst.
-Another novella from '71 - "The Merchants of Venus" - proved to be an interesting prelude to what is perhaps Pohl's best-known work, The Heechee Saga.
-This series began in 1977 with Gateway, which won the Hugo, the Nebula, and the John W. Campbell Memorial Award for best novel.
-Although none of the sequels quite lived up to the greatness of the original, the series as a whole comprises an awe-inspiring and spirit-uplifting saga of galaxy-spanning adventure.
+Another novella from '72 - "The Merchants of Venus" - proved to be an interesting prelude to what is perhaps Pohl's best-known work, The Heechee Saga.
+This series began in 1977 with Gateway, the only one of the books I've reviewed so far.
+It won the Hugo, Nebula, John W. Campbell Memorial, Locus, and Prix Apollo awards for best novel.
+The series as a whole comprises an awe-inspiring and spirit-uplifting saga of galaxy-spanning adventure.
 The basis of the plot revolves around the discovery of an immense, abandoned alien craft, orbiting high above our solar system's ecliptic plane.
 From this mysterious base adventurers can take interstellar trips in pre-programmed ships.
 It is essentially a gigantic form of Russian Roulette, since the chances of returning alive are very slim.
 But a lucky few return with wealth unimaginable, guaranteeing a steady stream of soldiers-of-fortune willing to take their chances they too will strike it rich.
 The series has expanded so far to four other titles, Beyond the Blue Event Horizon (1980), Heechee Rendezvous (1984), The Annals of the Heechee (1987), and The Gateway Trip (1990).
 Recently, in an interview available at Locus Online, Pohl has indicated there will probably be at least one more book in this series.
 [UPDATE: The Boy Who Would Live Forever, which continues the Heechee saga, is now in paperback.]

 For quite a few years I read most everything I could find by Pohl, and for the most part all were satisfying reads, full of logical scientific speculations and peopled with intelligent, identifiable characters.
 Preceding the Heechee Saga was the Nebula Award-winning Man Plus (1976), which featured a tragic hero, genetically and prosthetically altered for life on Mars.
+[UPDATE: I've recently re-read and reviewed Man Plus, not liking it as much as I had recalled from before.]
 The general cynicism present in this novel was echoed in 1979's Jem: The Making of a Utopia, which concerned the colonization of an alien world by several competing power blocs from Earth.
 Into the '80s, Pohl turned his focus toward more mainstream themes set in near-future scenarios.
 The first two of these - The Cool War (1981) and Syzygy (1982), were rather lukewarm efforts that initially had me thinking Pohl had lost his touch, but he made an effective comeback with 1984's The Years of the City.
 This was a collection of interrelated short stories comprising a future history of various sections of New York City.
 Many of the stories in this set were originally published in the Magazine of Fantasy and Science Fiction, including the Nebula-nominated "The Greening of Bed-Stuy."